 Costs of a Buying Agent in the Netherlands (2026)

-Hiring a buying agent in the Netherlands typically costs between €2.200 and €4.500 — or 0.5% to 1.5% of the purchase price.
-In most cases, buyers earn this back through better negotiation and avoiding costly mistakes.
+In 2026, hiring a buying agent (aankoopmakelaar) in the Netherlands typically costs a fixed fee of €2,500–€4,000 — with an overall range of roughly €1,500–€4,500 — or a courtage of about 1%–1.5% of the purchase price.
+In most cases, buyers earn this back through sharper negotiation and by avoiding costly mistakes.
 Here's everything you need to know before hiring one.

 How do buying agents charge?